Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

 Congratulations!
 You have created an offer.
-There are a few things to note:
+A few things to note:
 * Your wallet has reserved the coin(s) necessary to complete the offer.
 * The blockchain has not recorded this offer.
 * You can distribute the offer file wherever you want.